Download

 When do you think this picture was taken? - Use the colourful semantics strip to help build sentences (click on ‘download as PDF’ above).
 Examples:

-- Click on ‘download as PDF’ above to download a worksheet for your child to colour in.
+- Click on ‘download this activity’ above to download a worksheet for your child to colour in.

 Reference: